AyrA/ClipDataEx/README.md

 The values are not prefixed, but the sizes are known because ClipDataEx picks the largest valid nonce and tag sizes.

-Note: The order must not be changed or decryption fails.
+Note: The order of these 3 fields must not be changed or decryption fails.

+ClipDataEx currently implements password based key by feeding the key through SHA256.
+As a proof of concept this is not a problem because the hash is never transmitted, but if you intend on using this file transfer method, consider using a key derivation function like PBKDF2 for this instead.

+This of course makes a new data packet necessary to exchange the nonce.

 ### Raw Data